novelcore/EU_ORBIS/PolisOrbis/README.md

 2. **Summarization**: Each cluster is summarized using a combination of extractive and abstractive methods.
 3. **Keyphrases**: The top 5 keyphrases are identified for each cluster using the [LMRank](https://ieeexplore.ieee.org/document/10179894) algorithm.
 4. **Titles**: A concise title is generated for each cluster using the GPT model.
+5. **Policy Recommendations**: Actionable policy recommendations are generated for each cluster based on the cluster summary and title.
 <br><br><br>

+## Policy Recommendations

+After clustering and summarization, the `3_policy_recommendations.py` script generates actionable policy recommendations for each cluster.
+This process leverages GPT models to analyze cluster summaries and titles, providing structured policy guidance based on citizen feedback.

+**Key Features:**
+- **Cluster-based Analysis**: Generates recommendations for each identified cluster
+- **Contextual Understanding**: Uses both cluster title and summary for comprehensive analysis
+- **Actionable Format**: Provides structured, bullet-point recommendations
+- **Policy-focused**: Specifically tailored for policy-making contexts

+**Output Format:** The recommendations are saved as JSON with cluster IDs as keys, containing cluster titles and corresponding policy recommendations.

 ## Ontology and Knowledge Graph Construction